 Dr. Aristide Nononsi was the Associate Director of the Centre for Developing Area Studies in the Faculty of Arts and Senior Boulton Fellow in International Development and the Law.
 He served as Executive Secretary of the Staff Appeals Committee and Head of the Appeals Committee Unit in the African Development Bank (AfDB).

-He currently is Executive Director of the Institute for Human Rights and Development in Africa.
+He has been Executive Director of the Institute for Human Rights and Development in Africa since 2012.

 Philip Oxhorn – Department of Political Science, Faculty of Arts (web page)

 Professor Oxhorn is the Founding Director of the Institute for the Study of International Development at McGill.
 His research focuses on civil society and its role in both democratic transitions and the consolidation of new democracies in Latin America.